 Kerry headed to China and South Korea through April 17 as he sought to drum up ambition (or as he sought inspiration, let’s say, to help drum up U.S. ambition — see story link below on the U.S. 2030 target).

 The DFC, created and expanded from other institutions in 2019, is the U.S.’s development bank.

-Here, the required reductions in the opening gambit scenario are mainly filled by country and regional carbon markets, perhaps including those in Europe and new regional linkages in North America and Asia.
+Here, the required reductions in the opening gambit scenario are mainly filled by country and regional carbon markets and other climate policies.
+There could be new regional linkages between Europe, North America and Asia.

 This scenario includes a new UN-overseen market under article 6.4 of Paris, so assumes envoys can reach agreement on rules over the next year or two.